renjmindy/COVID19-XRayPneumoniaImageClassifier/SimCLR-TF2/readme.md

 #### Calculation of Cosine Similarity

+Since we are comparing two vectors, a natural choice is cosine similarity, which is based on the angle between the two vectors in space.
 The similarity between two augmented versions of an image is calculated using cosine similarity.
 For two augmented images x_{i} and x_{j}, the cosine similarity is calculated on its projected representations z_{i} and z_{j}.
+It is logical that when vectors are closer (smaller angle between them) together in space, they are more similar.
+Thus, if we take the cosine(angle between the two vectors) as a metric, we will get a high similarity when the angle is close to 0, and a low similarity otherwise, which is exactly what we want.

 ![Fig14](./imgs/demo_simclr_14.png)